thu-ml/tianshou/docs/04_developer_guide/developer_guide.md

  * push the commit (`git push`) and the tag (`git push --tags`)
  * create a new release on GitHub based on the tag; this will trigger the release job for PyPI.

-In the past, we provided releases to conda-forge as well,
+In the past, we provided releases to conda-forge as well, but this is currently not maintained.